Wellspring logo skip to main content

 “You have cancer.”

-Every hour, 26 Canadians are expected to be diagnosed with cancer.[1]
-Two in five Canadians will hear these words in their lifetime.[1]
+Every hour, 27 Canadians are expected to be diagnosed with cancer.[1]
+Nearly half will hear these words in their lifetime.[1]

 Thankfully, people are also living longer with cancer, further escalating the need for support.
 [1]